 But there are times when videos are just necessary for the immersiveness of your emails.
 While we’re on the subject, let’s discuss how you can embed videos in your emails and whether it’s worth the effort.

 How to Embed a Video Into an Email

 Embedding a video in an email can impact a user’s experience either negatively or positively.
 Either way, there are various factors to consider before you decide whether it’s good to embed videos in your email campaigns.

-We’ve written a guide with some of our top tips and some info to help you troubleshoot the process here: Embed Videos in Email.
+We’ve written a guide with some of our top tips and some info to help you troubleshoot the process here: Things to Consider Before Embedding Video in Emails.

 Understanding the Google Adwords System

-There are two types of goal in Google Adwords for video:
+There are two types of goals in Google AdWords for video: